NACLab/robust-active-inference/README.md

     width="70%"/>
 </p>

-There is relatively less work that builds AIF models in the context of partially observable Markov decision processes (POMDPs) environments.
-In POMDP scenarios, the agent must understand the hidden state of the world from raw sensory observations, e.g., pixels.
-Additionally, less work exists in examining the most difficult form of POMDP-centered control: continuous action space POMDPs under **sparse reward signals**.
-This work addresses these issues by introducing novel **prior preference learning techniques** and **self-revision** schedules to help the agent excel in sparse-reward, continuous action, goal-based robotic control POMDP environments.
-This repository contains detailed documentation needed to implement our proposed agent.
+There is relatively little work that builds general active inference (AIF) models in the context of partially observable Markov decision processes (POMDPs), particularly those that characterize visual, pixel-level environments.
+Notably, in these POMDP scenarios, the agent must work to understand (infer) the hidden state of the world from raw sensory observations, e.g., pixel intensities.
+Additionally, even less work exists in examining the most difficult form of POMDP-centered control: continuous action space POMDPs under **sparse reward signals**.
+This work addresses these issues by introducing a novel AIF framework (which we call robust AIF; R-AIF), incorporating new **prior preference learning techniques** and **self-revision** schedules to help the agent excel in sparse-reward, continuous action, goal-based robotic control environments.
+This repository contains detailed documentation needed to run our proposed R-AIF agent(s).

-The implementation documentation can be found in [`docs/ImplementationDetailsDocumentation.pdf`](docs/ImplementationDetailsDocumentation.pdf), which is very helpful for understanding the logic of (and mathematical framework behind) the research work and the code base.
+The implementation documentation can be found in [`docs/ImplementationDetailsDocumentation.pdf`](docs/ImplementationDetailsDocumentation.pdf), which is very helpful for understanding the logic of (and mathematical framework behind) this research effort and its corresponding code base.

-Our work is submitted to ICRA 2025, here is the [ArXiv version](https://arxiv.org/abs/2409.14216)
+The preprint of our work can be found here: [ArXiv version](https://arxiv.org/abs/2409.14216)

 ## Requirements